hchiam/machineLearning/more_notes/googleMLCrashCourse.md

       - where y is label output is either 0 or 1, and
       - where y' is the predicted value between 0-1.
   - regularization (see notes above) is very important for logistic regression
+    - (see notes above for L2 regularization)
+    - (see notes below for L1 regularization)
   - **_linear_ logistic regression** is very fast and _non-linear_ features can be extracted with feature crosses (see notes above)